IMPORT INTOonly works for existing tables. For information on how to import data into new tables, see

 - An existing table to import into (use

-- The CSV data you want to import, preferably hosted on cloud storage.
+- The CSV or Avro data you want to import, preferably hosted on cloud storage.
 This location must be equally accessible to all nodes using the same import file location.
 This is necessary because the

 IMPORT INTOstatement is issued once by the client, but is executed concurrently across all nodes of the cluster.
 For more information, see the Import file location section below.